armandojaleo/CosmoEmbedings/docs/cosmo_validation.md

 # Cosmo Validation Protocol – CosmoEmbeddings

-This document describes the protocol for generating and verifying the **cosmic signature** of a knowledge block.
+This document describes the protocol for generating and verifying the **cosmo signature** of a knowledge block.

 Cosmo validation anchors each block to a unique moment in space-time using observable astronomical data, offering a natural, tamper-proof fingerprint.